 Visit http://store.usgs.gov/pass/index.html to purchase your pass.
 It’s well worth its price because it gives you the opportunity to make lifelong memories throughout the year.
 Not only that, those costly entrance fees add up.
 Frugal people find new ways to stretch their dollars.
 In terms of entertainment, few other deals outshine this one.

 One last note, but even if you don’t think you’ll be able to check out national parks this year you should look to your state.
 There are state parks and recreation areas throughout the country and most states have a similar deal to to the federal pass where for just a low annual price you can get unlimited access to any of the state parks.
 I know here in Michigan I pay just $10 to get an annual vehicle passport that will get you into any of the 98 state parks.
 What a deal.

 - national park entrance fee tax deductible

 - national park pass tax deductible

-- national parks and federal recreational lands annual pass tax deductible
+- national park and federal recreational lands pass apply

 Filed Under: saving money

 About the Author: Jeremy Vohwinkle is a Chartered Retirement Planning Counselor® and spent a few years working as a financial planner.
 Today, he helps people make the most of their money by writing about personal finance here and elsewhere on the web.
 Jeremy is also Coach at Adaptu and a regular contributor for other publications such as Intuit, and American Express.
 Be sure to follow Jeremy on Twitter or Google+.